Getting Started

 - You return to your AI client

-- The App's tools become available
+- The MCP server's tools become available

 From that point forward, authentication is handled automatically.
 You do not need to sign in again unless your token expires or you reinstall the client.